-These are the official revised population estimates for Warwickshire.
-The mid-year population estimates are used directly as a base for other secondary population statistics, such as population projections, population estimates of the very old and population estimates for small geographical areas.
-The mid-year population estimates are an important input for a wide number of economic and social statistics.
-Main users include central and local government and the health sector, where they are used for planning and monitoring service delivery, resource allocation and managing the economy as well as being of interest to the general public.
+These are the official population estimates for Warwickshire.
+The ONS mid-year population estimates are used directly as a base for other secondary population statistics, such as population projections, population estimates of the very old and population estimates for small geographical areas.
+The ONS mid-year population estimates are also used in many economic and social statistics.
+They are widely used across central and local government and the health sector, where they are used for planning and monitoring service delivery, resource allocation and managing the economy, as well as being of interest to the general public.

 - Briefing Note – Warwickshire’s population (mid-2020 estimates) – published: July 2021

 - Briefing Note – Warwickshire’s population (mid-2019 estimates) – published: June 2020